sun-ting-claire/other/README.md

     * P1.2 user researcher VS market researcher
     * P2.1 UCD Theory
     * P2.2 Donald Norman's three level of Design
-    * P4.1 Who do the user researching job and what are user researchers' tasks?
+    * P4.1 Wwhat are user researchers' tasks?
       * The stages of Product Development
       * The problems in every stage
       * How do user researchers solve the problems?
+    * P4.2 Who do the user researching job?
-    * P4.2 The process of user researching
+    * P5 The process of user researching
 * [03 Excel做数据爬取和3DMap可视化](https://github.com/sun-ting-claire/user-researcher/tree/main/note)